 Together with surcharges, penalties and interest which may be sought under the various tax legislation, this supports the prohibitive measures taken by HMRC to counter tax avoidance and the late or non-payment of tax liabilities.

 The loan charge is a method by which HMRC enforces the obligation to pay tax via a charge against sums loaned (which, as a loan, would otherwise not be liable for tax).
 The loan charge is applied to all loans received via a disguised remuneration scheme since 9 December 2010.
+Our Partner, Stephen Downie, has written the comprehensive guide to the application of loan charge legislation for Lexis Nexis.

 Charges against director’s loans